oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 15. MAY support `streaming `in a JSON response (see [OData-JSON](#ODataJSON))

-In addition, interoperable OData 4.01 clients
+In addition, interoperable OData 4.01 or greater clients

-16. MUST send OData 4.0-compliant payloads to services that don't advertise support for 4.01 and greater through the [`Core.ODataVersions`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ODataVersions) metadata annotation (see [OData-VocCore](#ODataVocCore))
+16. MUST send OData 4.0-compliant payloads to services that don't advertise support for 4.01 or greater through the [`Core.ODataVersions`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ODataVersions) metadata annotation (see [OData-VocCore](#ODataVocCore))
 17. MUST specify identifiers in payloads and URLs in the case they are